HireDale/daleydose/guide-program-installation.md

 9. Select **Install** to start the installation process, and **Finish** once the progress bar reaches 100%.

-10. Once installed, open the Daley Dose application from your **Start menu** or its desktop shortcut.
+10. Once installed, open the Daley Dose application from your **Start Menu** or its desktop shortcut.

 ## **NOTES**
 ---